What This Project Is And Why I Did It

 This project was a big challenge for me because, as I mentioned in another post, I only knew some very fundamental knowledge about PHP such as how to write

-<?php echo "Hello World"; ?>, and I did not know the database and specifically, MySQL.
+<?php echo "Hello World"; ?>, and I did not familiar with the database and specifically MySQL.

 I downloaded data in Excel format from the admission office website and imported it to the database by using

 phpMyAdmin.
 I knew I should write a user-friendly interface for importing so that future developers could import the data directly instead of using third-party tools.
 However, I didn’t have the knowledge at the time.
 I fixed this problem the next year when we needed to reuse the system.

 The next challenge was the algorithm.
 I wanted to extract all the colleges and majors from the data, find their connections, and combine similar majors.
 This is not difficult for me now.
 A nest iteration and some regular expression, or even a third-party library can solve this problem.
 But four years ago, before I even knew the definition of the algorithm, the problem brought me a lot of trouble.
 The loop never stopped.
 The results did not format in the way I had wanted.
 Too many variables make me crazy.
 At the end of the day, I decided to write down all of my thoughts on a piece of paper and run the code by hand first.
 That helped me a lot.